Past Perfect Continuous

 Examples:

-- “She had been working all night when the deadline arrived.”
+- “She had been working all night when her boss called.”

 - “They had been waiting for over an hour before the train finally came.”